Setting and Using Environment Variables in Jupyter Notebooks

 To use python-dotenv, install the package using pip.
 Remember to prepend an exclamation point if running the code in Jupyter notebook.

-After installing, use dotenv to load the .env file key-value pairs into your environment.
+module to load .env file key-value pairs into your environment.

 Notice how we now have MY_OTHER_VALUE, as it wasn’t available to us.